vaadin/flow/README.md

 **For issues related to [Hilla](https://hilla.dev/), please refer to the https://github.com/vaadin/hilla repository.**

-Join Vaadin Flow community chat in https://discord.gg/MYFq5RTbBn
+Ask questions about Vaadin Flow in our [forum](https://vaadin.com/forum/c/flow/8).

 Since [Vaadin platform 23.0](https://github.com/vaadin/platform), Flow major and minor versions are aligned with platform versions: